-In this lesson we will take a look at the difference between switches and routers and I’ll explain you the basics of routing.
+In this lesson, we will take a look at the difference between switches and routers and I’ll explain to you the basics of routing.

 We have seen switches and you have learned that they “switch” based on MAC address information.
 The only concern for our switch is to know when an Ethernet frame enters one of its interfaces where it should send this Ethernet frame by looking at the destination MAC address.
 Switches make decisions based on Data Link layer information (layer 2).

 Maybe you are thinking…what is the big difference here?
 Why don’t we use MAC addresses everywhere and switch?
-Why do we need to look at IP addresses and route?
+Why do we need to look at IP addresses and route them?
 Both MAC addresses and IP addresses are unique per network device.
-Good question and I’m going to show you a picture to answer this:
+Good question, and I’m going to show you a picture to answer this:

 We have two switches and to each switch are 200 computers connected.
-Now if all 400 computers want to communicate with each switch has to learn 400 MAC addresses.
-The need to know the MAC addresses of the computers on the left and right side.
+Now, if all 400 computers want to communicate with each switch, has to learn 400 MAC addresses.
+They need to know the MAC addresses of the computers on the left and right sides.

-Instead of having a MAC-address-table with 400 MAC addresses we now only need a single entry on each router for each other’s networks.
-Switches use mac address tables to forward Ethernet frames and routers use a routing table to learn where to forward IP packets to.
-As soon as you take a brand new router out of the box It will build a routing table but the only information you’ll find are the directly connected interfaces.
+Instead of having a MAC address table with 400 MAC addresses we now only need a single entry on each router for each other’s networks.
+Switches use mac address tables to forward Ethernet frames, and routers use a routing table to learn where to forward IP packets to.
+As soon as you take a brand new router out of the box, It will build a routing table, but the only information you’ll find is the directly connected interfaces.
 Let’s start with a simple example: